 Once you’ve got your costs figured out, the next step is sourcing the cash to cover them.
 We’re pretty fortunate here in New Zealand to have student loans and allowances for our domestic students, and we even have course-related costs you might qualify for.
 So the first step is to see StudyLink assistance you can get because if you’re entitled to it, why not utilise it?

 The next step is finding a part-time job.
 And luckily for you, you’re in the right place!
 There are many part-time jobs for students here in Auckland (and the rest of New Zealand) – from marketing assistants to customer success executives.
-Fancy working at a start-up?
+Fancy working at a startup?
 Auckland has plenty of them, and often they are looking for part-time staff to help them grow.
-Here are 10 benefits of working for a start-up.
 And the best thing about student jobs like these?
 They’re flexible.
 Which means you have the space to balance your work-study-play life.

 At JobNow, we can help you find the perfect part-time job in Auckland that’ll coincide with your classes and pay for your necessities and not-so necessities.
 Our Income Tax Calculator will also help you work out how much money you will get in your pocket every payday!

 Here’s where you can save money on a student budget:

 - Public transport

 You can travel by bus, train or ferry with discounted prices with an AT hop card – show your ID card at an AT service centre (on campus or at a transport station) and put some cash on it.

 Fit your weekly entertainment comfortably into your budget with a discounted trip to the cinema – just remember to take your ID card with you.

 - Health care

 Most universities in Auckland offer discounted student medical care and gym memberships to fit your student budget.
 And conveniently, they’re often located on campus.